J-Rios/docker-code-server-ides/README.md

 - The repository uses **Make** as main tool for build and use any of the created IDEs. *Make* abstracts, unifies and standardizes the usage of this tool.

 - Some **Bash** scripts are provided to ease usage of docker for build, use and remove docker Images and Containers. *Make* uses this scripts and doesn't need to be used directly by the user.

+- Due Microsoft Terms of Service prohibits the use of any non-Microsoft VS Code from accessing their marketplace, code-server can't use Microsoft MArketplace to install extensions.
+Instead, code-server use the [Open-VSX extension gallery](https://open-vsx.org/).